swowk/Open-Grants-Program/applications/cess.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website
+**How did you hear about the Grants Program?** We have heard from Twitter.

-We have already implemented a design prototype and pilot test system.
-We have not applied for any other grants so far.
+**What work has been done already?** We have already implemented a design prototype and pilot test system.

+**Have you ever applied for other grants?** We have not applied for any other grants so far.